-At The Denver Clinic, our team of specialists treats conditions and diseases that lead to an increased risk of extremity loss.
+At The Institute for Limb Preservation, our team of specialists treats conditions and diseases that lead to an increased risk of extremity loss.
 As a part of this treatment, our physicians have developed a unique method of osseous integration, a surgical procedure for amputees.

 Osseous integration refers to a direct structural and functional connection between living bone and a prosthetic device.
 Osseous integration provides an alternative treatment for patients having difficulties with a traditional, socket-type above-the-knee prosthesis.